MicrosoftDocs/azure-reference-other/studio-module-reference/bayesian-linear-regression.md

 ## Module overview

-This article describes how to use the **Bayesian Linear Regression** module in Azure Machine Learning Studio (classic), to define a regression model based on Bayesian statistics.
+This article describes how to use the **Bayesian Linear Regression** module in Machine Learning Studio (classic), to define a regression model based on Bayesian statistics.

 After you have defined the model parameters, you must train the model using a tagged dataset and the [Train Model](train-model.md) module.
 The trained model can then be used to make predictions.
 Alternatively, the untrained model can be passed to [Cross-Validate Model](cross-validate-model.md) for cross-validation against a labeled data set.